Uniform Hazardous Waste Manifest

 The 4-digit sequence number + the 3-digit form code + the 1-digit classification code.

 The rules corresponding to this formula can be found in 30 TAC Section 335.501 - .521 (Subchapter R).
 The regulatory guidance RG-022, Guidelines for the Classification and Coding of Industrial and Hazardous Wastes is the best resource for Texas Waste Code information.
-If you are shipping only non-hazardous waste, enter the 5-digit Texas Registration numbers instead of the EPA ID numbers for generator, transporter and receiver.
+If you are shipping only non-hazardous waste, enter either the 5-digit Texas Registration numbers or the EPA ID numbers for generator, transporter and receiver.

 Who is the Texas Commission on Environmental Quality’s contact regarding manifest requirements?